iambarge/the-barge-ai/README.md

 # :ship: THE BARGE
 **THE BARGE** is a portfolio repository for all the AI related projects I have done for academic, self-learning and hobby purposes.

-As an Automation Engineer, Algorithm Specialist and AI enthusiast, during my career I had the opportunity to practice different sub-fields of Artificial Intelligence.
+As an Automation Engineer, Algorithms Specialist and AI enthusiast, during my career I had the opportunity to practice different sub-fields of Artificial Intelligence.
 Therefore, **THE BARGE** is arranged in different *decks*:
 - [**Machine Learning Projects**](#machine-learning-projects)
 - [**Computer Vision Projects**](#computer-vision-projects)
 - [**Autonomous Systems Projects**](#autonomous-systems-projects)